garysheng/hyperagentmonorepo/documentation/spec.md

      - Timing and performance metrics

 This approach provides better stability (UUIDs vs indices), simpler integration (one API instead of multiple), and comprehensive observability through LangSmith.

+# Opportunity Actions & Workflow

+## Actions Available
+1. **Classification Actions**
+   - Upgrade relevance (requires explanation for overriding AI's score)
+   - Downgrade to irrelevant (marks as rejected)

+2. **Assignment Actions**
+   - Assign to goal
+   - Assign to team member
+   - Flag for team discussion

+3. **Status Management**
+   - Mark for follow-up (approved)
+   - Archive (rejected)
+   - Put on hold

+## Data Model Updates

+### Opportunities Table
+New fields added to track actions and assignments:
+- `assigned_to` - UUID of team member assigned
+- `needs_discussion` - Boolean flag for team discussion
+- `relevance_override_explanation` - Text explanation when overriding AI score
+- `relevance_override_by` - UUID of user who overrode the score
+- `relevance_override_at` - Timestamp of override
+- `status_updated_by` - UUID of user who last updated status
+- `status_updated_at` - Timestamp of last status update
+- Status now includes 'on_hold' in addition to existing states

+### New: Opportunity Comments Table
+Enables team discussions on opportunities:
+- `id` - UUID primary key
+- `opportunity_id` - References opportunities table
+- `user_id` - UUID of comment author
+- `content` - Text content of comment
+- `created_at` - Timestamp of creation
+- `updated_at` - Timestamp of last update

+## Workflow
+1. **Initial AI Classification**
+   - AI assigns initial relevance score
+   - Sets initial status (pending/rejected)

+2. **Human Review**
+   - Can override AI classification with explanation
+   - Can assign to team members
+   - Can flag for discussion
+   - Can add comments for team input

+3. **Team Collaboration**
+   - Team members can discuss via comments
+   - Can be assigned to specific team members
+   - Status can be updated based on team decisions

+4. **Final Processing**
+   - Mark for follow-up (approved)
+   - Archive (rejected)
+   - Put on hold for later review

+## Security
+- Row Level Security (RLS) policies ensure:
+  - Comments are only visible to team members
+  - Only authenticated users can create comments
+  - Users can only edit their own comments
+  - Actions are tracked with user IDs and timestamps